GabrielQSherman/Introduction-to-APIs/image_sharing_socialmedia/README.md

     3/24-25/2020

-        I have now impelemented deleting post individually and all together.
+         impelemented deleting post individually and all together.
 I created added some small features such as a message to make a first post in a user has no post.

-        I had to create two routes in order to delete post.
+         created two routes in order to delete post/s.
 I also moddified my post creation to include a id generator to distiguish post when requesting from the frontend.
 There is no check in place to avoid duplicate post ids but the likely hood of a duplicate post is over 1 in one google!

-        I will be working on updating captions from the profile page.
-I also I will be implementing the ability to delete JWT on database to either log out of the current device or all devices.
-My backend for that feature is already working I just need to connect some buttons to make the request via fetch api
+    3/26/2020

+        add route for when user logs out of their account, they can redirect themselves to the signin page with a button

-        Lastly I updated a bunch of css to make the profilepage more responsive and fun/interesting to interact with.
+        updated a bunch of css to make the profilepage more responsive and fun/interesting to interact with.
 This was all done with :hover in CSS

-TODO:

-        [] create a logout of current device and log out of all devices buttons
+    3/27/20

+        adding routes to homeRouter that will render pug templates.
+All js api request will come from one javascript file in the public folder.
+A new template will be used to create a login page, signup, 'home' (this will redirect to signup or sign, this is the root route) the logout page will also use the same js public file.
+They will all use their own css file.